rei/rei-cedar-docs/docs/foundation/design-tokens/README.md

 Design tokens are special variables used to maintain a scalable visual system for UI development and brand consistency.
 Cedar design tokens store the visual design attributes that define the foundation of REI’s visual language, including color, typography and spacing.

+For a complete list of Cedar tokens, visit the [Cedar Tokens](https://rei.github.io/rei-cedar-tokens)

 Design tokens are key-value pairs.
 For example:

 ```